Preliminary Hearing vs. Indictment

 What is a Preliminary Hearing?

-While not applicable to traffic or misdemeanor cases, for felony cases in Chicago and across Illinois, you will need to go before a judge as he or she hears evidence to determine whether the case as charged should be allowed to proceed further.
-This is called a preliminary hearing.
-In order for the Judge to determine whether there is enough evidence for the case to proceed, prosecutors will call up witnesses to give testimony in court.
-Your defense attorney will be allowed to question and cross-examine those witnesses, although typically, the prosecutor will call only one person to the stand; that being a police officer.
+As stated above, in order for the State to be able to proceed to a trial based on your felony arrest, there must be a finding of probable cause.
+When the State opts to proceed before a Judge, this is called a preliminary hearing.
+It is not a trial upon the merits, instead it is a limited hearing designed to allow a Judge to determine if there should ever be a trial in the future.
+For the Judge to determine whether there is enough evidence for the case to proceed, prosecutors will call up witnesses to give testimony in court.
+Your defense attorney will be allowed to question and cross-examine those witnesses, although typically the prosecutor will call only one person to testify; that being a police officer.

 What is an Indictment?